 Here are six tips to keep in mind to ensure safe care for you and your loved ones:

 1. Speak up, and be heard.

 If you have new information (even a minor change in symptoms), tell your doctor.
-“Your doctor wants to make sure that he or she addresses your concerns,” says Modic.
+“Your doctor wants to make sure that they address your concerns,” says Modic.
 “And if you don’t understand, say so.
 If your doctor appears busy, say: ‘I’m trying to understand, but I feel rushed.’”
 Your doctor wants to make sure that you comprehend the instructions and recommendations so you will recover more quickly.

 2. Don’t trust your memory.
 Write it down.

 Before your doctor’s appointment, write down your questions and concerns, leaving space for the answers.
 At the office, write down your doctor’s answers.
-If it will help, ask for a printed diagram or ask the doctor to show you on the computer the part of the body he or she is describing.
+If it will help, ask for a printed diagram or ask the doctor to show you on the computer the part of the body they’re describing.
 Your doctor will provide you with a printed summary of what was discussed, activities you should perform to prevent complications, a list of worsening symptoms that would require a call to the office or trip to the emergency room and your list of medications.
-If the summary is not offered to you, ask for it.
+If the summary isn’t offered to you, ask for it.

 3. Be truthful.